davidcastel/davidcastel/README.md

  - 📫 Attempting to learn IOS development on windows
  - 🌱 Working on my current skills
  - ⚡ Learning new skills throughout my journey

+ I am working on a couple of small projects but who knows how they will turn out :eyes:

 You can find me here:
 <p>